Skip to main content

 3. Your name, address, telephone number and (if available) e-mail address.

-4. A statement that you have a good faith belief that the complained of use of the materials is not authorized by the copyright owner, its agent, or the law.
+4. A statement that you have a good faith belief that the identified use of the materials is not authorized by the copyright owner, its agent, or the law.

 5. A statement that the information that you have supplied is accurate, and indicating that "under penalty of perjury," you are the copyright owner or are authorized to act on the copyright owner's behalf.